Associate Professor of Political Science, and Public Policy and Public Administration

 “Who is Empowered?
 Innovative Governance in Baltimore’s Empowerment Zone.”
 In Innovation and Entrepreneurship in State and Local Government, edited by Michael Harris and Rhonda Kinney.
-(Lanham, Maryland: Lexington Books, 2003).
+(Lanham, MD: Lexington Books, 2003).

 “Is Federal Welfare Reform Helping or Hurting Poor Families?”
 In Feuds about Families: Conservative, Centrist, Liberal, and Feminist Perspectives, edited by Nijole V. Benokraitis.
-(Upper Saddle River, New Jersey: Prentice Hall, 2000), with Laura Wilson.
+(Upper Saddle River, NJ: Prentice Hall, 2000), with Laura Wilson.

-"Baltimore: The Self-Evaluating City?"
-In The Politics of Urban Development, edited by Clarence Stone and Heywood Sanders (Lawrence, Kansas: University Press of Kansas, 1987).
+"Baltimore: The Self‑Evaluating City?"
+In The Politics of Urban Development, edited by Clarence Stone and Heywood Sanders (Lawrence, KS: University Press of Kansas, 1987).